-Each pupil will be issued with a 'Studio AQA GCSE French' textbook as well as the 'AQA GCSE French Grammar and Translation' workbook.
+Each pupil will be issued with an AQA GCSE French textbook.
 In addition, it is a good idea for pupils to have a dedicated vocabulary book.

-Written work will be done online, in exercise books or in the Grammar workbook.
+Written work will be done in exercise books or online.
 Pupils are expected to bring all books to all lessons and to file any worksheets in a neat and organised fashion.
 Pupils will also have access to the digital content of the course through ActiveLearn, which accompanies the course book.